”We” need to change “them” is NOT the way forward

 The real secret to successful change, is not to change people at all, but to empower them to find their own solutions and responses, with facilitation and support from managers, and tolerance and compassion from the leaders and executives.

-Key determinants of successful change implementation is organisational alignment
+Key determinants of successful change implementation is organizational alignment

 Companies most likely to be successful in making change work to their advantage are the ones that no longer view change as a discrete event to be managed, but as a constant opportunity to evolve the business.